By Evan Christensen · Owner, The Barn Door Hardware Store

 - The same problem keeps recurring after you've fixed it twice

-Professional installation typically runs $200–600 for labor.
-For heavy or complex installs, it's usually the right call — a failed install on a 250 lb reclaimed wood door is both expensive and dangerous.
+For heavy or complex installs, professional installation is usually the right call — a failed install on a 250 lb reclaimed wood door is both expensive and dangerous.

 Maintenance

-Monthly: Visual check for loose bolts, clear debris from track, wipe rollers.
+Monthly: Visual check for loose bolts, clear debris from the track, wipe the rollers with a dry cloth.

 Seasonally: Wood doors expand and contract with humidity changes.
 Expect minor seasonal adjustment in how the door slides — this is normal.
 Sealing unfinished wood doors on all six sides before installation significantly reduces this.